sealabtelu/sealab-api-gen7/wwwroot/gform-tutorial/README.md

 # Integrating Google Forms with Journal Submission

-This guide will walk you through integrating Google Forms with the Jurnal system, ensuring users complete the form before submitting their journal.
+This guide will walk you through integrating Google Forms with the Journal system, ensuring users complete the form before submitting their journal.

 ![Google Form Intro](./img/form_intro.png)